G-921X8GCVEM

 A newly postpartum mum holding her baby in her arms smiling.
 The mum is wearing maternity underwear in a nude colour

 All in all, be kind to yourself.
 Your body is still working incredibly hard to heal itself.
-This can take up to 2years!
-Take the time to snuggle down with baby, enjoy this time.
-You will never get it back.
+Whatever you're experiencing, it is valid.
+You are doing great.

 Peace and love